weaversa/cryptol-course/cryptol-style.md

 ### Whitespace

 Surround binary operators with a single space on either side.
-Use your better judgement for the insertion of spaces around arithmetic operators but always be consistent about whitespace on either side of a binary operator.
+Use your best judgement for the insertion of spaces around arithmetic operators, but always be consistent about whitespace on either side of a binary operator.
 Don't insert a space after a lambda (the `\` symbol).